Chia-Network/cadt/README.md

 For Chia installation instructions, please see the [Chia docs site](https://docs.chia.net/installation/).
 For most CADT setups, we recommend the installing the headless `chia-blockchain-cli` package via the `apt` repo and using [systemd](https://docs.chia.net/installation/#systemd).

+After the initial installation, it will take anywhere from a few days to a few weeks to sync the Chia full node.
+During this time, CADT will be usable and function normally, but some transactions may be slower than when the full node is synced.
+The Chia wallet may also fall out of sync occassionally, which will show up as an error in the CADT logs.
+This is expected behavior and the wallet will stay in sync reliably once the Chia full node finishes syncing.
+Check the status of the full node sync with `chia show -s`.

 ### How to use the API

 Please see the [CADT RPC API Guide](docs/cadt_rpc_api.md).